alfredobonino/qsudo/README.md

 qmake && make && sudo make install

 =========
-Use qsudo, in programs use gksu:
+for use qsudo, in programs use gksu:

 Uninstall gksu.